nbrucker/car/README.md

 The car sees in 8 directions around itself.
 The neural network is fed:
-- The distance to the gate and to the wall in each of those 8 directions.
+- 16 values of the distance to the gate and to the wall in each of those 8 directions.
-- The rotation of the car.
+- 1 value for the rotation of the car.
-- The velocity of the car.
+- 1 value for the velocity of the car.

 The car has then 4 possible actions since the neural network has an output layer of 4 neurons, go forward, go backward, turn left and turn right.